datastax/cassandra-data-apis/README.md

 ### Using GraphQL

-By default, a GraphQL endpoint is started.
+By default, a GraphQL endpoint is started and will generate a GraphQL schema per keyspace.
+You need at least one user-defined keyspace in your database to get started.

 Use the [GraphQL documentation](/docs/graphql/README.md) for getting started.

 ## Configuration